samuraictf/gatekeeper/README.md

 ### Cross-Compiling

-Just specific the name of the compiler.
-For example:
+Just specific the name of the target.
+You must have an appropriate compiler toolchain installed.

 ```
-make CC=aarch64-linux-gnu-gcc
+make CROSS_COMPILE=aarch64-linux-gnu
-make CC=arm-linux-gnueabihf-gcc
+make CROSS_COMPILE=arm-linux-gnueabihf
 ```

 ## Testing